Graffiti Management Grant: Coronation Street Precinct

 Council has been awarded a NSW Government grant through the Department of Communities and Justice for a Graffiti Management Grant.

-The project will deliver three murals on buildings surrounding Coronation Street Hornsby.
+The project will deliver several murals on buildings surrounding Coronation Street Hornsby.

 Why?